 ACTEMRA® and its logo are registered trademarks of Chugai Seiyaku Kabushiki Kaisha Corp., a member of the Roche Group.

-The Rituxan Prepaid MasterCard® and the ACTEMRA Prepaid MasterCard® are issued by The Bancorp Bank pursuant to license by MasterCard International Incorporated.
-The Bancorp Bank; Member FDIC.
-These cards may not be used everywhere Debit MasterCard® is accepted.
+The Rituxan Immunology Prepaid Mastercard® and the ACTEMRA Prepaid Mastercard® are issued by Comerica Bank pursuant to license by Mastercard International.
 No cash or ATM access.
-MasterCard® is a registered trademark of MasterCard International Incorporated.
+The card can be used only to purchase prescriptions at participating merchant locations where Debit Mastercard is accepted.
+Mastercard® is a registered trademark of Mastercard International Incorporated.